I have been a member of the Church of Jesus Christ of Latter-day Saints my entire life as I was adopted at birth into a Mormon family.

 Within 2 years of being divorced, I had lost 27 pounds and was in better shape than I was in my early 30s.
 I had purchased a beautiful little townhome in a good neighborhood.
 I had good friends.

-My wife and I have been on multiple fun trips and have attended amazing events.
-We work diligently to connect with all of our kids and other family members.
+I'm now living exactly where I want to be.
+I work diligently to connect with all of my kids and other family members.
 I have a great set of friends that I enjoy connecting with.
-We both have businesses that are having great success and are excited about the future successes of those.
-I continue to invest in myself by having my own coach, reading books, meditating, attending courses, and listening to podcasts.
-And I am now living my dream of being a life coach and serving the Mormon men community, which is deeply meaningful to me.
+I have multiple successful businesses that I enjoy and that have taught me so much and I'm excited about the future success of those.
+I continue to invest in myself by having my own coaches, reading books, meditating, attending courses, and listening to podcasts.
+And I am now living my dream of being a life coach and serving the LDS men's community, which is deeply meaningful to me.

 I love my life (even those parts that I don’t like at times).
 And I love turning my dreams into reality and I want the same for you.